Dashboard

 Generally speaking, Yes/No and True/False fields are not good candidates for indexing.

-Example of field indexing
+Example of searchable fields

 Given a list of contacts that you want to manage roles the contacts are in, such as CEO, CFO, Decision Maker.
 You may first create 3 custom contact fields for each as a Yes/No field.
 However, a better option would be to create a single Text Array field called "Role".
 This way a contact could have zero or more roles and as future roles were added no new contact fields would need to be created.